Associate Professor of Behavioral and Social Sciences

 Overview

 Jennifer Merrill is an Associate Professor in the Department of Behavioral and Social Sciences.
 She has primarily focused on investigating the etiology and consequences of alcohol misuse among young adults, with a particular interest in the subjective evaluation of alcohol-related consequences.
-Most recently, she received five-year R01 from NIAAA to study drinking patterns, proximal antecedents, and consequences of both high-intensity drinking and alcohol-induced blackouts among emerging adults.
-In 2014, she was awarded a K01 career development award from NIAAA to examine the impact that event-level alcohol-related consequences have on subsequent drinking decisions among heavy drinking college students.
+She has five-year R01 from NIAAA to study drinking patterns, proximal antecedents, and consequences of both high-intensity drinking and alcohol-induced blackouts among emerging adults.
+She is also PI of an R34 from NIAAA to develop a mobile-delivered personalized feedback intervention, and MPI of an R21 focused on how young adults not in college discuss alcohol on social media.
 She has expertise in qualitative methods, ecological momentary assessment, alcohol biosensors, advanced data analysis, and intervention development.

 Brown Affiliations